Connect with us

 The data McCarthy used comes from the Healthy Kids Colorado Study, a survey conducted every two years with a random sampling of 41,000 students in middle and high school.
 The 2021 survey asked, “How long would it take you to get and be ready to fire a loaded gun without a parent’s permission?”

-American Indian students in Colorado reported the greatest access to a loaded gun, at 39%, 18% saying they could get one within 10 minutes, compared with 12% of everybody surveyed.
+American Indian students in Colorado reported the greatest access to a loaded gun, at 39%, including 18% saying they could get one within 10 minutes, compared with 12% of everybody surveyed.
 American Indian and Native Alaskan youths also have the highest rates of suicide.

 The findings were released at a particularly tense moment in youth gun violence in Colorado.
-Earlier this month, hundreds of students left their classrooms and walked nearly 2 miles to the Capitol to advocate for gun legislation and safer schools.
+Earlier this month, hundreds of students left their classrooms and walked nearly 2 miles to the state Capitol to advocate for gun legislation and safer schools.
 The students returned to confront lawmakers again last week in the aftermath of the March 22 high school shooting.

 The state legislature is considering a handful of bills to prevent gun violence, including raising the minimum age to purchase or possess a gun to 21; establishing a three-day waiting period for gun purchases; limiting legal protections for gun manufacturers and sellers; and expanding the pool of who can file for extreme risk protection orders to have guns removed from people deemed a threat to themselves or others.